opentelekomcloud/python-otcextensions/doc/source/index.rst

-Users who want to access Open Telekom Cloud specific services with :doc:`command line tools <cli/index>` for a shell like Bash find documentation of all of their opetions and properties in this section.
+Users who want to access Open Telekom Cloud specific services with :doc:`command line tools <cli/index>` for a shell like Bash find documentation of all of their operations and properties in this section.

 Writing your own Scripts for the Cloud